bluelightspirit/SpacedRepetitionSystem/README.md

 The program also allows the user to create new decks & add new cards to a deck.
 The user could also manually type in the cards they want to add by editing the .deck file they wish to, or even create their own .deck file as long as it is in the "/decks" folder in the same position of where the 3 classes for the code are at.

+## What did I learn?

+1. How to search a directory for only ".deck" or any extension files
+2. How to create a directory/folder
+3. How to create a file using Files specifically.
+4. How to use Java's LocalDate API
+5. How to use Java's DirectoryStream API, as well as how to convert their stream ArrayList of Path's to Strings
+6. How to use Java's System.getProperty() within Java's System class to get the operating system the program is running on & to get the file location (reverted the get file location part this way since it wasn't necessary to use that to get the file location of the .class it is running from specifically)
+7. How to use PrintWriter that is declared & set from a different class to save specific Cards from the Card.java class, depending on what Deck fileName should be used
+8. What file names were not allowed in certain operating systems from research

+## What goal(s) did I accomplish?

+I created a tool where user could study flash cards based on a difficulty algorithm telling them when they should study certain questions versus others, learned how to use several API's, learned how to create directories & folders wherever I wanted to in Java, & learned how to check the operating system the code is running on!

 ## Compiling

 This program uses solely Java to compile.